bluebanquise/bluebanquise/resources/documentation/install_first_management.rst

   ansible --version

+It must be **>= 2.8.2** .

 It is now time, if you do not know how Ansible works, to learn basis of Ansible.

-If you already know Ansible, or want to skip this recommended training, directly go to the Deploy BlueBanquise section.
+If you already know Ansible, or want to skip this recommended training, directly go to the Configure BlueBanquise section.